Codenhance/codenhance.github.io/_posts/2015-08-24-setting-up-your-development-environment.md

 To start coding with Python, all you really need is Python.
 But if you want to write code collaboratively, deploy code on servers, and take advantage of high performance computing infrastructure, you'll need a few more tools.

+The instructions below ask you to type commands into a terminal, or Command Line Interface.
+If you're not sure how to do that, check out [this post](http://codenhance.com/2015/09/22/wtf-is-the-command-line.html).

 ## Linux

 If you're running Linux, there's not much to do.
 Just install git and vim with your native package manager.
 On Ubuntu that looks like